devychen/Course_Data_Science/README.md

 Team members: Chen & Jessica <br>

 **Title:** <br>
-**Relations Between Personality and Language Use**
+**The Relations Between Personality and Language Use**

+**Keywords**
+LIWC, Personality, Text Analysis

 **Research Question** <br>
+Do language variables of the LIWC refect personality factors as in previous LIWC studies?

 **Hypotheses** <br>
+Yes.
+More specifically (based on findings from previous studies):
-1. Sentence-level: Extroverted people tend to use compound sentences (CS) while introverted people use simple sentence (SS) more.
+1. Sentence-level: Extroverted people tend to use more complex sentences (CpxS) and compound complex sentences (CCS) while introverted people use more simple sentence (SS).
 2. Word-level:
+   - Neuroticism is correlates with immediacy.
+   - Extraversion is correlated with distinctions.
+   - Openness is correlated with immediacy and the social past.
+   - Agreeableness is related to immediacy.
+   - conscientiousness is related to distinctions.

 **Dataset** <br>
 We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare).
-With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true.
+With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true. <br>
+The number of charcaters will be limited to 5 at most.

+**Analysis** <br>
+This mini project is instuitively inspired by the previous work of Pennebaker and King (1999). <br>
+We will use LIWC (Linguistic Inquiry and Word Count) as a measure of personality by analysing the lines of selected characters.
+For personality, there are many classification methods, we will use the Big Five personality dimensions (Neuroticism/Stability, Extroversion, Openness, Agressableness, Conscientiousness, Openness) as it is widely applied in previous studies. <br>
+A factor analysis of the 72 English LIWC variables provided four main factors:
+1. Immediacy: first-persona singular pronouns, articles, long words, present tense, discrepancies.
+2. Distinctions: exclusiceness, tentativeness, negations, inclusive words.
+3. Social past: past tense, positive emotion words, social words.
+4. Rationalisation: insight, negative emotion words, causation words.
+In sum, we intend to explore the following factors and the according correlation, to see if it aligns with the previous findings.
+1. Immediacy: first-person singular, articles, words of ≥ 6 letters, present tense, discrepencies.
+2. Making distinctions: Exclusive, tentativity, negations, inclusive.
+3. The social past: past tense, social, positive emotion.
+4. Rationalisation: insight, causation, negative emotion.

+**Major Reference**
+1. Ginting, S. A. (2018).
+Syntactic Complexity on Extroverted and Introverted Indonesian Language Learners’ Written Products. _International Journal of Education and Literacy Studies_, 6(4), 101-. https://doi.org/10.7575/aiac.ijels.v.6n.4p.101
+2. Pennebaker, J. W., & King, L. A. (1999).
+Linguistic Styles: Language Use as an Individual Difference. _Journal of Personality and Social Psychology_, 77(6), 1296–1312. https://doi.org/10.1037/0022-3514.77.6.1296

+**Additional Notes**
+The project might be simplified a bit in practice if the corpus or workload is relatively too intense.